jorgegoco/Capstone1/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-   Cindy Shin is the author of the original design.
+   Original design idea by Cindy Shin in Behance.
 ## 📝 License
 This project is MIT licensed.